rekmus/silgy/README.md

 OUTCHECK|Every write checks available space, stop writing when exhausted OUTFAST|No check, therefore fastest

+### USERS
+Use users module.
+It provides an API for handling all registered users logic, including common things like i.e. password reset.
+You need to have DBMYSQL defined as well. (and some tables in the database, specs coming soon)

 ## API Reference
 I am trying to document everything here, however the first three macros (REQ, OUT and QS) is enough to write simple web application in silgy.